Bolisn/TaxWebAppProject/README.md

 start the server

 open a new terminal
-python -m venv env
+ - python -m venv env
-env/Scripts/Activate
+ - env/Scripts/Activate
-(create a file requirements.txt first and add the libraries you need, in order to install them all) pip -r install requirements.txt django-admin startproject backend cd backend python manage.py startapp Taxapp python manage.py makemigrations python manage.py migrate python manage.py runserver
+ - pip -r install requirements.txt  (create a file requirements.txt first and add the libraries you need, in order to install them all)
+ - django-admin startproject backend
+ - cd backend
+ - python manage.py startapp Taxapp
+ - python manage.py makemigrations
+ - python manage.py migrate
+ - python manage.py runserver

 ---------------------------------------------------------------------------------------------------------------

 Frontend-Backend integration

-in order to run the frontend and backend at this stage of the project, i have to split the terminal and manually start each server, and check the logs of each one seperatly in order to debug and fix the errors Set correctly the api.js (axios instance) set the VITE_API_URL in the .env of the frontend with the url of the Backend server make sure the path you post from your Frontend exists in the Backend first i start with the authorization, with the access tokens and refresh tokens then i set the post methods from Frontend to Backend
+in order to run the frontend and backend at this stage of the project, i have to split the terminal and manually start each server, and check the logs of each one seperatly in order to debug and fix the errors
+ - Set correctly the api.js (axios instance)
+ - set the VITE_API_URL in a new .env in the frontend with the url of the Backend server
+ - make sure the path you post from your Frontend exists in the Backend first i start with the authorization, with the access tokens and refresh tokens then i set the post methods from Frontend to Backend

 -----------------------------------------------------------------------------------------------------------------

 For the OpenAI API Key, and the integration of an AI Model in one API i followed these steps:

-First integrate the OpenAI API Key in the system (i created a new .env file and stored it there for safety) and using dotenv i define it in the system file
+- First integrate the OpenAI API Key in the system (i created a new .env file and stored it there for safety) and using dotenv i define it in the system file
-Then i created Taxapp/AiAgent.py and in there i imported the key, created the prompt and define the AI Model that i will use.
+- Then i created Taxapp/AiAgent.py and in there i imported the key, created the prompt and define the AI Model that i will use.
-Then i import this in my views.py in order to "create" the API and route it for post and get requests Finally, i created a AiAgent.jsx component in the frontend, to handle the post and get requests in the frontend (integration)
+- Then i import this in my views.py in order to "create" the API and route it for post and get requests
+- Finally, i created a AiAgent.jsx component in the frontend, to handle the post and get requests in the frontend (integration)

 ------------------------------------------------------------------------------------------------------------

-To upload my project to Docker, i created 2 Dockerfiles (one for the backend and one for the frontend), In each one i defined the requirements to run the selected framework, the ports and the commands.
+To upload my project to Docker, i created 2 Dockerfiles (one for the backend and one for the frontend)

+- In each one i defined the requirements to run the selected framework, the ports and the commands.
-Then i created a docker-compose.yaml file in the root of the TaxWebAppProject, to define, configure, and manage the containers as part of a single application.
+- Then i created a docker-compose.yaml file in the root of the TaxWebAppProject, to define, configure, and manage the containers as part of a single application.
-Since i decided to work with the sqlite3 database (integrated by default to django) there is no need to connect a new database , i just mount it to the docker-compose.yaml.
+- Since i decided to work with the sqlite3 database (integrated by default to django) there is no need to connect a new database , i just mount it to the docker-compose.yaml.
 Also, i mounted the code from frontend and backend in order to hot-reload any changes i need to make in development.

 NOTE: It is not optimal (and useful) to integrate and sent the database in this way.

-To run the application now, i used the commands: docker-compose build docker-compose up
+To run the application now, i used the commands:
+- docker-compose build
+- docker-compose up

 or on Docker Desktop start it manually

 ---------------------------------------------------------------------------------------------------------------------------

 At last, i created a CI/CD Pipeline with Github Actions.

-I created a test case for the backend that i test in the pipeline, in Taxapp/tests.py .
+- I created a test case for the backend that i test in the pipeline, in Taxapp/tests.py .
 Except for testing, this pipeline checks the code from the repository and sets the python version and Virtual Enviroment (venv).
 In the deployment aspect, it logs into my Docker Hub (i added my credentials as a secret in my repository in GitHub from the add a secret section), builds and pushes the backend and frontend Docker Images and deployes the app with the file docker-compose.prod.yml (production file, i also left the development one (compose-docker.yaml) for future developments).

-Make sure to put the file( mine is ci-cd.yml) in the path .github\workflows\ or else the GitHub won't recognise the file
+- Make sure to put the file( mine is ci-cd.yml) in the path .github\workflows\ or else the GitHub won't recognise the file

 -------------------------------------------------------------------------------------------------------------------------